Funj Sultanate: Origins

 Christian Nubia, represented by the two medieval kingdoms of Makuria and Alodia, began to decline from the 12th century.
-By 1365 Makuria had virtually collapsed and was reduced to a petty kingdom restricted to Lower Nubia, until finally disappearing c.
+By 1365 Makuria had virtually collapsed and was reduced to a rump state restricted to Lower Nubia, until finally disappearing c.
 150 years later.
 The fate of Alodia is less clear.
-It has been suggested that it collapsed already as early as the 12th century or shortly after, as archaeology suggests that in this period, Soba ceased to be used as its capital.
+It has been suggested that it had collapsed as early as the 12th century or shortly after, as archaeology suggests that in this period, Soba ceased to be used as its capital.
 By the 13th century central Sudan seemed to have disintegrated into various petty states.
-Between the 14th and 15th centuries Sudan was overran by Bedouin tribes.
-In the 15th century one of these Bedouins, whom Sudanese traditions refer to as Abdallah Jammah, is recorded to have created a tribal federation and to have subsequently destroyed what was left of Alodia.
-In the early 16th century Abdallah's federation came under attack of an invader from the south, the Funj.
+Between the 14th and 15th centuries Sudan was overrun by Bedouin tribes who introduced Islam and the Arabic language to the region.
+In the 15th century one of these Bedouins, whom Sudanese traditions refer to as Abdallah Jammah (of the Abdallabi tribe), is recorded to have created a tribal federation and to have subsequently destroyed what was left of Alodia.
+In the early 16th century Abdallah's federation came under attack from an invader to the south, the nomadic-pastoralist Funj, who followed their own traditional religion.

-The ethnic affiliation of the Funj is still disputed.
-The first and second of the three most prominent theories suggest that they were either Nubians or Shilluk, while, according to the third theory, the Funj were not an ethnic group, but a social class.
+The origins and ethnic affiliation of the Funj are still disputed, and scholars have expressed doubt that it will ever be solved.
+Some scholars theorise that they were either Nubians or Shilluk, while others contend that the Funj were not an ethnic group, but a social class.
+Other possible origins include in Bornu, Eritrea, or northern Ethiopia.
+Sudanese tradition varies, with some claiming the Funj rulers descended from the Umayyads.